“The Right Place at the Right Time”: Eight Former International Students and Scholars Working on the COVID-19 Front Lines

 Nitin Arora’s academic and career trajectories have been marked by continually seeking new opportunities—and then seizing them.
 His work during the COVID-19 pandemic has been no exception.
 Arora’s background in pediatrics and infectious disease has been a helpful combination in his current research, a study of whether or not the coronavirus can be transmitted from mother to baby via the placenta.
 Known as vertical transmission, it occurs in less than 1 percent of cases, Arora says.

 After completing medical school in India, Arora came to the United States to earn a master’s in public health from the University of Alabama-Birmingham (UAB).
-“I always was interested in a career in pediatrics and wanted to work in child and maternal health, and was trying to find my way as to what I specifically wanted to do from a research standpoint,” he says.
+“I always was interested in a career in pediatrics and wanted to work in child and maternal health,” he says.
 “The reason I came to the United States was mainly because of the research opportunities.”

 During his master’s program, Arora worked on a virus known as cytomegalovirus (CMV), which is the most common nongenetic cause of hearing loss in babies worldwide.
 The lab where he was working developed a screening test for CMV in newborns using saliva samples.
 “My research was all related to infectious disease in children and neonates,” he says.